grpc/proposal/A43-sdk-authorization.md

 ### User facing Authorization Policy

-gRPC SDK authorization policy is the user facing policy language that allows service owners and/or security admins to enable per-RPC authorization checks.
+gRPC authorization policy is the user facing policy language that allows service owners and/or security admins to enable per-RPC authorization checks.

-SDK authorization policy is extendable, we may add new fields in the future as new requirements are introduced, we won’t be removing fields or updating semantics of existing fields.
+This authorization policy is extendable, we may add new fields in the future as new requirements are introduced, we won’t be removing fields or updating semantics of existing fields.
 However, this means if user wants to use policy with new fields, they need to use the right gRPC version.
 Using policy with new